No Bake Mint Chocolate Chip Pie

-- 2 cups miniature chocolate chips, divided, plus additional for topping
+- 2 cups (354 grams) miniature chocolate chips or chopped chocolate, divided, plus additional for topping

 - Prepare Oreo cookie crust according to the recipe in 9" pie plate.
 Set aside.

 - In a medium saucepan, combine 3/4 cup sugar, flour, and salt.
 Gradually pour in the milk, whisking continuously.
 Place the saucepan over medium heat and cook, stirring occasionally, until the mixture thickens and just begins to boil.
-Cook an additional 2 minutes, stirring, before lowering the head to medium-low.
+Cook for an additional 2 minutes, stirring, before lowering the head to medium-low.

-- Place the egg yolks in a small bowl.
-Add ~1/4 cup of the custard mixture and mix to temper the eggs.
+- Place the egg yolks in a small bowl and whisk.
+Add ~1/4 cup of the custard mixture and whisk well to temper the eggs.
 Pour the egg mixture back into the saucepan and cook an additional 2 minutes, stirring consistently.
-Remove from heat and add in the butter, vanilla extract, and peppermint extract.
+Remove from the heat and add in the butter, vanilla extract, mint extract, and food coloring, if desired.
 Set the mixture aside to cool to room temperature.

-- Once custard has cooled to room temperature and the crust is fully chilled, whip together the remaining 1 1/2 cups heavy cream and 2 tablespoons sugar using an electric mixer or immersion blender until soft peaks form.
-Gently fold the whipped cream and remaining 1 cup of miniature chocolate chips into the custard layer.
+- Once the custard has cooled to room temperature and the crust is fully chilled, whip together the remaining 1 1/2 cups heavy cream and 2 tablespoons sugar using an electric mixer or immersion blender until soft peaks form.
+Gently fold the whipped cream and the remaining 1 cup of miniature chocolate chips into the custard layer.
 Pour the custard over the cooled ganache and top with additional miniature chocolate chips.
-Refrigerate at least 1 to 2 additional hours before cutting.
+Refrigerate at least 2 hours, but preferably overnight, before serving.

 - To make a gluten-free version of this pie, replaced the Oreos with gluten-free Oreos and use 1/4 cup of cornstarch instead of the flour to thicken the custard.